arielherself/espresso/README.md

 ## America’s debt-ceiling madness

-On Thursday the American government is expected to hit its “[debt ceiling](https://te.arielherself.xyz/the-economist-explains/2021/09/21/what-is-americas-debt-ceiling)”—the upper limit on how much money it can borrow by issuing bonds.
+On Thursday the American government hit its “[debt ceiling](https://te.arielherself.xyz/the-economist-explains/2021/09/21/what-is-americas-debt-ceiling)”—the upper limit on how much money it can borrow by issuing bonds.
 The ceiling, a political creation, can be lifted by a simple vote in Congress.
 That, however, will not happen anytime soon.

 Republicans, newly in control of the House of Representatives, demand big cuts to federal spending, including to public-health insurance and other social programmes.
 The Democrats, who control the Senate, refuse.

-For now the Treasury will use special-accounting tactics to ensure that it has money to cover all obligations, from social-insurance outlays to bond payments.
+For now the Treasury is using special-accounting tactics to ensure that it has money to cover all obligations, from social-insurance outlays to bond payments.
 Analysts believe these manoeuvres will last until the third quarter, which ends in June.
 As that deadline nears, global markets will be on edge about the possibility of an American default.
 Precedent suggests that Congress will reach a last-minute compromise.
-But given the clout of Republican hardliners, such as those who [blocked the appointment of their speaker](https://te.arielherself.xyz/leaders/2023/01/04/what-the-kevin-mccarthy-saga-means-for-americas-congress), the dangers of an accident loom far larger than in the past.
+But given the clout of Republican hardliners, such as those who [blocked the appointment ](https://te.arielherself.xyz/leaders/2023/01/04/what-the-kevin-mccarthy-saga-means-for-americas-congress)of their speaker, the dangers of an accident loom far larger than in the past.

 ## Protests against French pension reform